Henry George Glyde; Arbutus Tree

 Early Life and Artistic Foundations

-Birth and Early Training: Born in 1906 in Luton, Bedfordshire, England, Glyde's artistic journey began at the Brassey Institute in Hastings.
+Born in 1906 in Luton, Bedfordshire, England, Glyde's artistic education began at the Brassey Institute in Hastings.
 It was here that he formed a lifelong association with Alfred Leighton.
 Glyde further honed his skills at the Royal College of Art in London, from where he graduated in 1930.

 Journey to Canada and Educational Impact